hdbookie/gcp-mcp/README.md

 7. `list-gke-clusters`: List all GKE clusters in the current project
 8. `list-sql-instances`: List all Cloud SQL instances in the current project
 9. `get-logs`: Get Cloud Logging entries for the current project
+10. `list-cloud-functions`: List all Cloud Functions in a region
+11. `get-cloud-function-details`: Get detailed information about a specific function
+12. `get-cloud-function-logs`: Get logs for a specific function
+13. `get-cloud-function-errors`: Get error logs for a specific function
+14. `test-http-function`: Test an HTTP-triggered function
+15. `get-cloud-function-metrics`: Get execution metrics for a function

 ## Example Interactions